reiver/golang-backend-training/README.md

 **This is NOT a tutorial.
 This is a guide that directs someone to learn specific things.**

-The whole point of this is that you go and learn what you need to learn to be able to complete each assignment.
+The whole point of this guide is that _you_ go and learn what you need to learn to be able to complete each assignment in this guide.

 If you can accomplish all these tasks, you will have _a lot_ of the skills necessary to do **backend development** using the Go programming language.